boonebgorges/bp-groupblog/readme.txt

 `get_groupblog_group_id( $blog_id )`
 * Group admin now has the option of either creating a new blog or associating one of his blogs with the new group.
 * Moved css, images and js folders to the theme folder.
+* Added Jquery to give feedback to user input.

 = 1.0 =
 * Initial release.